Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-ios.md

 ## Universal links

-To enable the MitID app to return to the app, the app needs to implement a Universal link by hosting an apple-app-site-association file in the root of the relavant domain and register a matching associated domain in the app, see <https://developer.apple.com/ios/universal-links/>.
+To enable the MitID app to return to your app after authentication, implement Universal Links.
+This requires hosting an apple-app-site-association file at the root of your relevant domain and registering the associated domain in your app.

 ### Example apple-app-site-association file
 ```